KaizOffical/discord.js-youtube-tutorial/README.md

 # How to run this code ?
 Install this as zip.
-Then turn on terminal and run command: `npm install` Finish install, run command: `node .`
+Then turn on terminal and run command: `npm install` <br>
+Finish install, run command: `node .`